National Committee Members

 A career general manager, Geoff previously worked for North Bristol NHS Trust, planning the trust’s move to a brand new site, and has recently completed a secondment to University Hospitals Bristol.

-Geoff was an MiP link member at North Bristol before joining the national committee in 2016.
+Geoff was an MiP link member at North Bristol before joining the National Committee in 2016.
 He aims to boost MiP’s profile as a national voice for managers and wants to promote positive leadership and management cultures, and encourage managers to speak up when they are working in negative situations.
 He was elected Chair of MiP's National Committee in January 2022.

 Geoff’s two young children keep him and his wife very busy, but he enjoys cycling and hill walking, and is always reading, listening to or watching something.
 But, he says, “I spend too much time playing games on my Playstation and not enough time playing my guitar.”